 New date set for Navy SEAL murder trial

-A new date has been set for the trial of a Navy SEAL accused of premediated murder and attempted murder in the death of an Islamic State prisoner under his care and the shootings of two Iraqi civilians in Iraq in 2017.
+A Navy court has postponed the trial of a Navy SEAL accused of murder in the 2017 death of an Islamic State prisoner under his care in Iraq.

-Defense attorney Tim Parlatore said Thursday that the military judge granted his request to push the date back from June 10 to June 17.
-Parlatore represents Special Operations Chief Edward Gallagher.
+Defense attorney Tim Parlatore said Thursday the trial of Special Operations Chief Edward Gallagher had to be changed from June 10 to June 17 because a witness for the defense was not available next week.

-The judge, Navy Capt.
-Aaron Rugh, also is considering a request by Parlatore to dismiss the case because the prosecution tracked the emails of Gallagher's attorneys without court approval to find the source of a news leak.
+The trial has been delayed twice.
+A judge last month postponed the trial while he looked into whether there was prosecutorial misconduct after the government monitored defense team emails to find the source of a news leak.